New Jersey Product Liability Lawyers

-While we use them routinely every day, there are a wide range of products, such as power tools, ovens, water heaters, industrial machines, automotive products, and medications that can all cause serious harm if they are designed, manufactured or distributed improperly.
-The same may be said of products which are seemingly innocuous; those which we tend to think of as harmless (e.g., perfumes, clothing, paint, food, etc.) In addition, the way in which a consumer is instructed in how to use a particular product can affect its potential to cause harm.
+While we use certain items routinely every day, there are a wide range of products, such as power tools, ovens, water heaters, industrial machines, automotive products, and medications, that can all cause serious harm if they are designed, manufactured, or distributed improperly.
+The same may be said of products which are seemingly innocuous: those which we tend to think of as harmless (e.g., perfumes, clothing, paint, food, etc.).
+In addition, the way in which a consumer is instructed in how to use a particular product can affect its potential to cause harm.
 The bottom line is: a manufacturer has a duty to put safe products into the stream of commerce for consumers and workers to use.

 A failure to properly protect a product’s user from harm, or a failure to properly warn a consumer of potential dangers inherent in the nature and use of a product, may constitute product liability.

 Most of us assume that products must be safe if they’re offered for sale at a reputable store.
 As thousands of Americans discover each year, reputation and regulation aren’t always enough to guarantee that a product is safe.
 The U.S. Consumer Product Safety Commission, the federal agency charged with overseeing the safety of most products sold in the U.S., recalls hundreds of products each year due to safety concerns.
 Defective consumer products aren’t just a nuisance and a waste of money; they can cause preventable deaths, toxic exposures, and other very serious injuries.